Updated February 2024

 So, as I said above, always carry cash on hand, just in case.

 ATMs in Argentina

-If you use an ATM to pull out money in Argentina, you’ll be given the official exchange rate.
+If you use an ATM to pull out money in Argentina (Visa or MC), readers report receiving the MEP rate.

 The limit on the amount of cash you can get out is also extremely low per day with very high bank fees (averaging U$10 per transaction).

 When you absolutely must use ATMs here or abroad, I recommend using a bank like Charles Schwab that refunds any foreign ATM fees otherwise it will add up very quickly.

 So now you know what you need (cash) and how to get it.

 Here are some local tips to get even more bang for your buck.